 Where to eat

 Mediterraneo Restaurant by Kamil was the perfect place to unwind after a busy day around Yogyakarta.
-The European, Middle Eastern and Asian fare was fantastic, and the staff was wonderfully accommodating.
-They didn’t blink an eye when our smallest refused to have anything from the menu and wanted instant noodles – they even prepared it for him.
+The European, Middle Eastern and Asian fare was fantastic, and the staff were wonderfully accommodating.
+They didn’t blink an eye when our smallest refused to have anything from the menu and wanted instant noodles – they even prepared this less-than-gourmet dish for him.

-If you’re heading to Borobudur, a stop at Langit Menoreh Bar & Lounge is a must for yummy sunset cocktails and mocktails, plus unbeatable views.
+If you’re heading to Borobudur, a stop at Langit Menoreh Bar & Lounge is a must for pretty sunset cocktails and mocktails, plus unbeatable views of the mountains.
 But if you’re after a delish post sunset meal, try Patio Restaurant by Plataran Borobudur for great Indonesian dishes, it’s just downstairs from the bar.